 While in high school, Mr. Willner spent two years in the Concord Blue Devils Drum and Bugle Corps, winning a national championship one of those years.
 That experience inspired his work with the Paly Pep Band for the home football games.

 Over his nearly forty years as a music educator, Mr. Willner still gets thrilled every day by the sounds created by his students and the interactions that he is allowed to have with them musically and personally on a daily basis.
 Mr. Willner lives in the South Bay in a very old house with his wife Inger and their four children, twins David and Celia and other twins Anne and Isabel.
 Yes, everyone plays an instrument.

-The 2017-2018 year will be Greg Miller’s 14th year teaching instrumental music.
+The 2021-2022 year will be Greg Miller’s 18th year teaching instrumental music.
 Greg began his teaching career at The University of Akron gaining valuable experience assisting the conductors of the 3 concert bands, the marching band, as well as directing the basketball pep band.
-He has additional experience teaching public school in Ohio and has most recently spent 6 years at JLS Middle School in Palo Alto.
+He has additional experience teaching public school in Ohio and has most recently spent 11 years teaching at JLS, Greene and Palo Alto High School in Palo Alto.

 Greg, a trombone player, currently performs with the San Jose Wind Symphony.
 He also performs at local churches, community theater, and school theater groups.

-Greg lives with his wife, Carrie and their cat Olivia.
+Greg lives with his wife, Carrie, daughter Aria, son Grayson, and their cat Luna.
 In his spare time, he enjoys cycling, mountain biking, hiking, exploring new restaurants, and just spending time at home relaxing.